 The Bible is like a mirror.
-You don’t look in the mirror just to examine how it looks like and how beautiful the mirror is.
+You don’t look in the mirror just to examine what it looks like and how beautiful the mirror is.
 You look in the mirror to examine your appearance and correct anything that needs to be changed.

 I hope brethren that you remember these three points and apply them before the Passover and every day of the year.
 We need to examine our faith, examine our works, and examine ourselves through God’s perspective.

 Now, look into the mirror.
 After examining yourself, what do you see?